- Writing an Abstract for a Conference

 If you need any further help and support please contact Emma Barker (E dot Barker at warwick dot ac dot uk).

-All students presenting at this year's International Conference of Undergraduate Research (ICUR) will be invited to attend a number of training sessions to help support you with everything from training on intercultural competency to help improving your presentation skills.
+All Warwick students presenting at the British Conference of Undergraduate Research (BCUR) and at the International Conference of Undergraduate Research (ICUR) will be invited to attend a number of training sessions to help support you with everything from training on intercultural competency to help improving your presentation skills.

 Email IATL at warwick dot ac dot uk to find out more.